se-tuebingen/oopsla-2022-artifact/capability.md

 }
 ```

-Here is a small example which implements the `Bank` interface (perhaps not very well,
+Here is a small example which implements the `Bank` interface:
-though, as it does nothing and your balance is always $0):
 ```effekt
 def simpleAccount(): Unit {
   var balance = 0;